-In August 1999, PCA signed purchase and sales agreements with various buyers to sell approximately 400,000 acres of timberland.
-PCA expects to close these transactions by the end of October 1999.
+In August 1999, PCA signed purchase and sales agreements with various buyers to sell approximately 405,000 acres of timberland.
+PCA completed the sale of these acres in the fourth quarter of 1999 and received total net proceeds of \$263 million.
+These proceeds were used to pay down debt.